rfguimaraes/error_novaro_wine_logs/README.md

 - Add log files of the very common crash when the Desert Wolf spawns in GMT (inside the instance, but before the actual tournament).

+07 Aug 2020

+- Add logs files of crashes during the main quest of the Illusion of the Vampire.
+One when talking to Jubilee and the other when taling to Dracula.